The Very Best Things to Do in Fiji in One Epic List

 Location: Kadavu.
 Plan more of your trip usingThe Complete Travel Guide to Kadavu.

 6. Visit the Traditional Fijian Village of Navala

 On Viti Levu, see Fiji’s most picturesque Fijian village, Navala.
-Either visit the village independently by taking a taxi, 4WD car or a local bus from Ba or join a tour like Fiji Eco Tours (more info on Viator and Tripadvisor).
+Either visit the village independently by taking a taxi, 4WD car or a local bus from Ba or join a tour like Tours In Fiji (more info, read reviews and book tickets on Viator or Tripadvisor).

 Location: Navala, Suncoast, Viti Levu.
 Learn more about this part of Viti Levu in The Complete Travel Guide to the Suncoast.

 7. Experience the Wildlife, Waterslides and Ziprails at the Kula WILD Adventure Park

 An unmissable family attraction on Fiji’s main island, the Kula WILD Adventure Park is a wildlife sanctuary holding fascinating Fijian birds and reptiles.
 If that wasn’t enough, the park has a waterpark, a treetop rail zipline and lots more.
 Find out more about Kula Wild Adventure Park on Viator and Tripadvisor.

 Location: Korotogo, Coral Coast, Viti Levu.
 Plan more of your Coral Coast experience using The Complete Travel Guide to the Coral Coast.

 Another must-visit on the Coral Coast, the Biausevu Waterfall can be accessed via walking trails that are maintained by local villages.
 Either visit independently or join a guided experience with Excite Tours & Transfers (more info on Viator and Tripadvisor).